 Bovine TB is most commonly spread between cattle through respiration.
 Invisible droplets containing TB bacteria may be exhaled or coughed out by infected animals and then inhaled by another animal.
 Ingestion is another route of transmission, as affected cattle shed M. bovis in milk, and may be important for infection in calves.
 Contaminated feed, water or the environment are less likely modes of transmission.
 White-tail deer are the only wildlife reservoir identified in the U.S.

 Clinical signs consist of: cough, production loss, rough hair coat, chronic weight loss, variable appetite and fluctuating fevers.
 Ninety percent of animals infected with tuberculosis DO NOT develop clinical signs.
 Animals infected with bovine TB may not show any outward signs of illness, but may eventually exhibit weight loss and a gradual decline in general health.

-A tubercule is a granuloma consisting of inflammatory cells.
+A tubercle is a granuloma consisting of inflammatory cells.
 When an animal's immune system identifies M. bovis, it releases inflammatory cells, chiefly macrophages.
-However, M. bovis is resistant to the destructive action of the macrophage, and once within the macrophage it replicates and destroys the macrophage.
+However, M. bovis is resistant to the destructive action of the macrophage.
 The animal's immune system still recognizes the TB invader and releases additional macrophages.
-These macrophages encapsulate the area to wall it off from other tissue and a tubercule forms.
-Tubercules are usually located in the respiratory lymph nodes and the lungs.
-The preliminary diagnosis of tuberculosis in slaughter establishments is the identification of these tubercules.
+These macrophages encapsulate the area and localized bacteria to wall it off from other tissue, and a tubercle forms.
+Tubercles are usually located in the respiratory lymph nodes and the lungs.
+The preliminary diagnosis of tuberculosis in slaughter establishments is the identification of these tubercles.
 Any granulomas suspected of being M. bovis granulomas are sent to an approved laboratory for further evaluation.